 To diagnose DVT, your health care provider will do a physical exam and ask questions about your symptoms.
-You'll also have a physical exam so that your doctor can check for areas of swelling, tenderness or changes in skin color.
+The provider will check the legs for swelling, tenderness or changes in skin color.

 - Duplex ultrasound.
-This noninvasive test uses sound waves to create pictures of how blood flows through your veins.
+This noninvasive test uses sound waves to create pictures of how blood flows through the veins.
 It's the standard test for diagnosing DVT.
-For the test, a technician gently moves a small hand-held device (transducer) on your skin over the body area being studied.
-Sometimes a series of ultrasounds are done over several days to determine whether a blood clot is growing or to check for a new one.
+For the test, a care provider gently moves a small hand-held device (transducer) on the skin over the body area being studied.
+Additional ultrasounds may be done over several days to check for new blood clots or to see if an existing one is growing.

 - Venography.
 This test uses X-rays and dye to create a picture of the veins in the legs and feet.
-The dye is injected into a large vein in your foot or ankle.
-An X-ray creates an image of the veins in your legs and feet, to look for clots.
-The test is invasive, so it's rarely performed.
+The dye is injected into a large vein in the foot or ankle.
+It helps blood vessels show up more clearly on X-rays.
+The test is invasive, so it's rarely done.
 Other tests, such as ultrasound, often are done first.